-Here are some great questions I got from students in past years about anemia.
-I thought I’d post them (with some links to short explanations of the diseases) because they might help clarify some points from Monday’s anemia lecture.
+Here are some great questions about anemia I’ve received from students in past years.
+I thought I’d post them (with some links to short explanations of the diseases) in case you had the same questions.

 Q. Could you explain the “defect in spectrin” in hereditary spherocytosis—how does this cause cells to become spherocytes?

 A. Several mutations have been described in hereditary spherocytosis, each with a slightly different spectrin defect.
 In all of the mutations, though, there is a problem with the connection between spectrin (a long heterodimer situated just inside the cell membrane) and the cell membrane itself.
 The cell membrane becomes unstable, and as a result, bits of membrane are lost (but the volume inside the red cell remains intact).
 When you lose membrane, but keep the cell contents intact, the cell starts to “round up”, and instead of being a biconcave disk, it turns into a ball, or spherocyte.
 Spherocytes are inherently more fragile than regular old biconcave-disk-shaped red cells.
 They also are less able to maneuver through tight spaces.
 So they are more likely to break, causing a hemolytic anemia.

 Q. In microangiopathic hemolytic anemia, how does clot formation cause red cells to get “ripped” up?
 Is it because they have less room to maneuver through the vessel?
 Also, could you give me an example of an obstetric complication that would cause this anemia?